golang/website/_content/blog/goroutine-leak-profiles.md

          .          .
 86:}
 ```
 The fix is to close the `stop` channel instead
-of just sending a message over it.
+of sending a message over it.
 Since closing a channel is not a blocking operation,
 the `StateChanged` goroutine is then able to release
-the lock, in turn unblocking the `monitor` goroutine.
+the lock.
+In turn, this unblocks the `monitor` goroutine,
-The `monitor` goroutine may then terminate by picking
+which may now terminate by picking unblocked
-the now unblocked `<-stop` case branch in the `select`
+`<-stop` case branch in the `select` statement
-statement.
+on the next loop iteration.

 ## Implementation {#implementation}